External Data Components

-This feature is currently running in Beta-mode and can be activated by Tweakwise.
+This feature is available as Builder package and can be activated by Tweakwise.
 Get in touch with us if you want to know more.

-• Integrate with an advanced Customer Data Platform that provides highly personalized product recommendations.
+- Integrate with a Customer Data Platform that provides highly personalized product recommendations.

-It does not allow you to add _new _products on a fixed position.
-It will only change the sorting of products that would otherwise be somewhere on a page already, and therefore relevant to your users.
+Note: This does not allow you to add new products on a fixed position.
+It will only change the sorting of products that are somewhere in the result already, and therefore relevant to your users.

 Throughout this guide, we'll be using the same example: we want to push products with the color red because Valentine's Day is coming up.